NRA crackup widens way for background check bill

 The NRA remains a prodigious power in Washington because of its millions of members, but as an institution itself, it’s looking more than a little wobbly.

-One of the biggest changes in American politics over the last 20 years has been the diminution of the two major parties by ill-conceived and poorly executed campaign finance reform efforts and rise of outside groups, including the NRA, Planned Parenthood, Super PACs, the Koch Network and others, in fulfilling the traditional functions the parties once served.
+One of the biggest changes in American politics over the last 20 years has been the diminution of the two major parties by ill-conceived and poorly executed campaign finance reform efforts and the rise of outside groups, including the NRA, Planned Parenthood, Super PACs, the Koch Network and others, in fulfilling the traditional functions the parties once served.

-We have discussed before some of the consequences, including a lack of vetting of candidates, an increase in negative partisanship and unaccountability in political spending.
+We have discussed before some of the consequences including a lack of vetting of candidates, an increase in negative partisanship and unaccountability in political spending.
 But there’s also what we’re seeing now with the NRA, Planned Parenthood and others.

 When so much power and money ends up in the hands of relatively small, insular and largely unaccountable organizations they certainly have more latitude to operate.
 But they also can rot from the inside out before the larger political world is aware.